Why White Gold is a Better Choice Than Platinum

 If you’re still not sure which metal is right for you that’s OK!
 This is one of the last decisions you’ll have to make so why not leave it until the end.
 There’s plenty of other things to decide in the meantime.
 Like your stone shape, setting height, and whether or not to get pavé diamonds on the band.

 In the mean time, order up a free try at home kit to try on some white gold settings and see how they look on your skin tone.
-Or, if you’re still waffling between stone shapes (who isn’t) request a free sketch of your dream ring.
-There’s no limit, and we can help you visualize the carat weights on your actual ring size.
+Or, if you’re still waffling between stone shapes (who isn’t) take the dream ring quiz and get help visualizing your dream ring.